 Once you file your divorce forms with your court, you'll need to serve your soon-to-be-ex with a copy of the paperwork.
 You cannot serve your spouse yourself—it must be done either by a law enforcement professional, such as a sheriff, a private processing service or other third party.
 Your spouse must then respond (and can file a counter-petition-), after which the divorce process kicks off in earnest.

 We also use a flat-fee pricing model, so you know exactly what our services cost up-front.
-With us at your side, you never have to worry about how much a phone call with your attorney costs or whether you're getting price-gouged.
+With us at your side, you never have to worry about how much a phone call with your divorce lawyer costs or whether you're getting price-gouged.
 We believe the old model of legal pricing is outdated.
 You deserve better, and that's precisely what we provide.

 To us, no client is "just another case."
 Our team works with you to ensure you never feel alone and develop a comprehensive case strategy uniquely tailored to your needs.
 We're not just fierce advocates for your rights in the courtroom—we're the shoulder you can cry on.
-We'll shoulder the burden of your case, so you can focus on what's important: your health and wellbeing.
+We'll shoulder the burden of your case, so you can focus on what's important: your health and well-being.